 Virtual care as a new priority

 The rise of telemedicine during the pandemic has confirmed that virtual care can still be of quality.
 Additionally, this new modality has increased the convenience and comfort of care for patients everywhere.
-People no longer have to go to the hospital for every appointment or worry about long wait or commute times: they just need to be by the phone or computer for their scheduled appointment, which can be much shorter and more concise than when they go to the hospital.
+People no longer have to go to the hospital for every appointment or worry regarding long wait or commute times: they just need to be by the phone or computer for their scheduled appointment, which can be much shorter and more concise than when they go to the hospital.

 Although most people think of telemedicine as a provider consulting with a patient at home, an increase in inpatient supervision through this modality is also expected throughout this year.
 In both scenarios, the use of telemedicine will drive further sophistication of the use case, combining asynchronous video communications and monitoring and even artificial intelligence applications.